-Model Asset Classification Measurement of Financial Asset Number 1.
+Model Number Asset Classification Measurement of Financial Asset 1.
 Assets held to collect contractual cash flows Held at amortised cost 2.
 Assets held to collect contractual cash Held at Fair value through other comprehensive flows and sell income 3.
 Other, not 1 or 2 Held at Fair value through profit and loss

-The Council currently only has significant financial assets that meet criteria 1, so these are held at amortised cost and at Fair Value Through Profit & Loss (FVPL).
+The Council currently only has significant financial assets that meet criteria 1, so these are held at amortised cost.
 This means that interest receivable is recorded through profit and loss using the effective interest rate, and any impairment is also recorded through profit and loss.

-Impairment of financial assets is applied based on a three-stage model:
+Impairment of financial assets is applied based on a three stage model: